 ABOUT AUTO IMMUNE DISORDERS

-We can transcend our genetics.
-Hypnosis can help in immunity management because it is: effective, non-pharmacological, and a cost-effective self-care tool.
+Hypnosis can help in immunity management because it is effective, non-pharmacological, and a cost-effective self-care tool.
 Do you perhaps feel like you’ve always been fighting in some sense, or been at war with yourself, in your thoughts, actions, spirituality, and patterns?
-If you don’t deal with the problem of a trauma mentally and you shove it down, or you don’t deal with it with your heart or on a spiritual level?
+Can’t deal with the problem of a trauma mentally and shove it down or you don’t deal with it with your heart or on a spiritual level?
 You body stores all this information.
 However, we can transcend our genetics.
 Thus, Hypnosis can help.

 In a study at Washington State University, a group of volunteers were given hypnotic suggestions to specifically boost their immune system.
-Another group only received relaxing suggestions or no suggestions at all.
+On the other hand, another group only received relaxing suggestions or no suggestions at all.
 Their level of T- and B-cells (special defense cells) were measured.
 Those who had received hypnotic suggestions showed a significant increase in their levels of protective cells.
-Research and studies also show that hypnotherapy can help lower stress reduced inflammation.
+In addition, research and studies have also shown that hypnotherapy can help lower stress reduced inflammation.
 Inflammation is what contributes to many physical ailments in the body.

 The early symptoms of many autoimmune diseases are very similar, such as: